Skip to main content

 I used to have the Dell WD19TB dock but it was Thunderbolt 3 and causing my peripherals to rapidly disconnect and reconnect so I swapped it out for the Anker 778 since it’s Thunderbolt 4.
 My Framework 16 has USB4 ports which is fully supported by Thunderbolt 4.
 As an added bonus this dock also supports Multi-Stream Transport (MST) so I can connect multiple displays to the dock and use it as an MST hub.

-I needed a way to switch between my desktop and laptop without swapping a bunch of cables.
-I have a powered USB hub plugged into this switch with all my peripherals on it.
-Then this switch is plugged into both my desktop and laptop.
-Switching is just a press of this button and an input switch on my monitor.
+I needed a way to switch between my primary and secondary computers without swapping a bunch of cables.
+I have a keyboard and mouse plugged into this switch and then the switch is connected to both my primary and secondary computers.
+Switching computers is just a press of this button and an input switch on my monitor.
 Not bad.

 Roost V3 Laptop Stand #